By guest author Heather Miller, Founder, Runfari

 - Drayton Hall — America’s oldest unrestored plantation house and grounds offering guided tours, nature walks, a memorial, exhibit center and more.

 - The Old Slave Mart Museum — An old slave auction house-turned-museum.
 Though children are welcome, this museum is geared toward adults due to the amount of reading involved.
-Heavy, but informative.
+Heavy, but informative and educational.

 Gettysburg is best known for its American Civil War history, specifically the Battle of Gettysburg and President Lincoln’s Gettysburg Address.
 A family-friendly destination, this Civil War town takes its history seriously with live battle reenactments, museums, tours, historic monuments and national parks.
-And though those battlefield hills may take you “four scores and seven years” to finish, we can promise these courses will be worth it.
-Run with the North or the South, but choose carefully — the winning side in each race earns bragging rights and an extra prize.
+And though those battlefield hills may feel as though they take “four score and seven years” to finish, we can promise these courses will be worth it.
+Run with the Blue/North or the Gray/South at the Gettysburg Festival of Races, but choose carefully — the winning side in each race earns bragging rights and an extra prize.
 A competition within a competition?
 Double score.

-- Gettysburg Museum of History — A personal collection of 4,000 artifacts and exhibits relating to the American Civil War, World War I and II, U.S. Presidents, and pop icons.
-You’ll see items relating to Lyndon B. Johnson, John Wilkes Booth, General George Patton and more.
+- Gettysburg Museum of History — Immerse yourself in a personal collection of 4,000 artifacts and exhibits from the American Civil War, World War I and II, U.S. Presidents, and pop culture icons.
+You’ll see items relating to Lyndon B. Johnson, John Wilkes Booth, General George Patton, and more.

-Most well-known for John Brown’s raid on the Armory during the American Civil War, Harpers Ferry is a small, quaint historic town located where the Potomac and Shenandoah Rivers meet the state lines of Maryland, Virginia and West Virginia.
-Blending together history, education and outdoor recreation, these races take off to the sounds of the “Battle Hymn of the Republic” and will have you running for the hills — literally.
-With the elevation change of the battlefields, you best come prepared for a course that is anything but flat.
-Run through several Civil War towns, enjoy a refreshing post-race beer and explore these historic areas:
+Most well known for John Brown’s raid on the Armory during the American Civil War, Harpers Ferry is a small, quaint historic town located where the Potomac and Shenandoah Rivers meet the state lines of Maryland, Virginia and West Virginia.
+Blending history, education and outdoor recreation, these races take off to the sound of the “Battle Hymn of the Republic” and will have you running for the hills — literally.
+With the elevation change of these battlefields, you best come prepared for a course that is anything but flat.
+Run through several Civil War towns, enjoy a refreshing post-race beer, and explore these historic areas: